 Dance is an integral part of many cultures.
 Dance plays an important role in society as it brings people and communities together.
 As an art form, dance explores how we express ourselves through movement.
 To understand and respond to dance, students need to understand how dance is used in cultural, ritual and social contexts.
 Students need opportunities to view a wide variety of dance from various sources, such as live performance, peer choreography, guest dance artists, and recordings.
 Dance as an art form has evolved considerably over the past century.
 Exploring dance in a historical and cultural context, and in a variety of genres, enriches the student’s experience in creating and responding to dance.

-Daniel holds a B.A. in Jazz Guitar Performance and Music Education from the University of the Arts and an M.A. in Music Education from Teachers College, Columbia University.
-He loves teaching in a setting that is based on inquiry and is student-centered.
+Daniel was born and raised in New York City.
+He holds a B.A. in Jazz Guitar Performance and Music Education from the University of the Arts and an M.A. in Music Education from Teachers College, Columbia University.